exlskills/course-ASAP-learn-golang/00_A$AP Learn 🚀/03_Beyond the Basics/07_Imports and GOPATH/index.md

 ### How do we import libraries?

 Go's approach to dependency management will feel somewhat unique to many developers, as Go's import structure and native dependency management is based on project version control URLs.
-For consistency and accuracy, parts of this section were directly applied from Go's official documentation.

 ### Overview